-There is a complimentary car park alongside the pub, the Wi-Fi is free, and the room included not just tea and coffee making facilities, but fresh milk in the morning (you collect from a small fridge just outside the rooms) and also very large and delicious homemade cookies!
+There is a complimentary car park alongside the pub.
+The Wi-Fi is free, and the room included not just tea and coffee making facilities, but fresh milk in the morning (you collect from a small fridge just outside the rooms) and very large and delicious homemade cookies!
 All very welcome touches that further provided that home from home feel.
 Bathrooms are considered important here and are not only style icons, but all have both baths and showers.

 The service was as lovely as the pub; relaxed, very friendly, and very accommodating.
 They seemed genuinely pleased that we clearly all loved our meal!

-There are five guest bedrooms at the pub, all are en-suite and all are entirely unique which rather adds to the charm.
-The character was in abundance with different levels of uneven floor, huge oak beams, exposed brick walls, and low ceilings in parts; our children would quite happily have explored every corridor and every room given the chance!
+There are five guest bedrooms at the pub, all are en-suite, and all are unique, which rather adds to the charm.
+The character was in abundance with different levels of an uneven floor, huge oak beams, exposed brick walls, and low ceilings in parts; our children would quite happily have explored every corridor and every room given a chance!
 The rooms are beautifully decorated, too, at once nodding to the heritage building but with up-to-date twists and touches.
 Very Instagrammable, basically.
 Helpful little luxuries such as USB charging ports, thick fluffy robes, and complimentary hand sanitizer were greatly appreciated.

 We stayed in Heythrop Room, which had beautiful wallpaper, a very comfortable bed, and a stunning vast bathroom with both a standalone rolltop bath and a separate, large enclosed rain shower.
 Some of the other rooms offer garden views, which I’m sure are wonderful, but our view of the village looking down to the church beyond we found quite delightful.
 You can check out several images of each room on their website, which is very useful when selecting your room.

 Food & Drink